mattbnz/web-matt/content/w/2023-goals.md

 Each word has a fair bit of meaning behind it for me, so breaking it down a little bit:

 * software - excites me because it is still [eating the world](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) and has significant potential to do good.
-* systems - to reminds me that as well as being a complex system in its own right, software also exists as part of the complex system that is our modern world.
+* systems - to remind me that as well as being a complex system in its own right, software also exists as part of the complex system that is our modern world.
 * contribute - follows from being part of a system.
 Software alone doesn't solve problems, and misapplied can easily make things worse.
 To contribute software needs to be designed intentionally and evaluated with an awareness of risks it could pose.
 * direct and meaningful impact - I'm not looking for broad outcomes like improving productivity or communication, which apply generally across many problems.
-I want to see software applied to solve specific blockers whose removal makes unlocks significant progress towards solving a problem.
+I want to see software applied to solve specific blockers whose removal unlocks significant progress towards solving a problem.
 * real - as opposed to straightforward problems.
 The types of issue where the acknowledgement of it as a "real problem" often ends the sentence as it feels too big to tackle.
 Climate change and pandemic risk are examples of real problems.
-Decentralizing finance or selling more widgets are not.
+Decentralising finance or selling more widgets are not.
-* in our world - is mostly filler to round out the sentence nicely, but I do think we should probably sort out the mess we're making on our own planet before trying to colonize anywhere else.
+* in our world - is mostly filler to round out the sentence nicely, but I do think we should probably sort out the mess we're making on our own planet before trying to colonise anywhere else.

 ### Mission